Fire safety tips in your ‘van

 • if a fire appears severe or you doubt your ability to deal with it, call immediately for professional help through the emergency services;

-• be certain you are using the right type of extinguisher for the type of fire;
+• be certain you are using the correct type of extinguisher for the type of fire;

 • do not try to deal with fires originating from bottled gas supplies or those which are directly adjacent to them.
 Retreat a long way away and call for Fire Brigade assistance.
 Where gas supplies are involved, remember to notify your neighbouring caravans so they can evacuate a further distance away too.